Installing and Upgrading N1MM Logger+

 Another common situation – you have more than one database in Classic, and you want to save them all together in one N1MM+ database.
 This detailed explanation from Rich, VE3KI:

 For safety, first shut down N1MM+ and make a backup copy of your existing N1MM+ database.
-It’s in Documents\N1MM Logger+\Databases, with the name you gave it when you converted it.
+It’s in the Databases subfolder of your N1MM+ user files folder, with the name you gave it when you converted it.
 The file extension will be s3db – for example, ham.s3db or Contests2014.s3db, or whatever you called it.s3db.
 There will also be some other s3db files in the same folder – just leave them alone.

 Start up N1MM Classic.
 Open the Classic database you want to convert.
 Do the following steps for each contest in that database: Open the contest and do an export to ADIF.
 Do not try to short cut by exporting all the contests at once.
 Each contest has to be exported separately so that it will have the correct Contest_ID in its ADIF file, and so it can be imported separately into its own contest instance in the N1MM+ database.